Discover America Returns!

 Discover America: March 30, April 20

 Eclectic: March 10/12 and June 4/9

 Click here for the Discover America program book for the entire series with composer bios, photos, and description of their pieces.

-Featured performers are Gerald Rizzer, the group’s Artistic Director and Pianist; Andrew Snow, Cellist; and Alan Snow, Violinist.
+The group’s Artistic director and pianist is Gerald Rizzer.
 The Chicago Ensemble presents “Chicago’s most venerable and reportorially adventurous chamber music series,” according to Lawrence Johnson in Chicago Classical Review.

-Concerts are presented Sunday afternoons at 3:00 at International House on the University of Chicago campus and Tuesdays at 7:30 at Fourth Presbyterian Church, a block from the Water Tower on North Michigan Avenue.
+Programs I, II, III, and IV are presented Sunday afternoons at 3:00 at International House on the University of Chicago campus and Tuesday evenings at 7:30 at Fourth Presbyterian Church, a block from the Water Tower on North Michigan Avenue.
+Programs A, B, C, and D are presented Saturday afternoons at 4:00 (2:00pm April 20) at PianoForte in the south loop.
 Concerts are preceded by a complimentary reception.
 Gerald Rizzer offers verbal commentary about each piece.

 Purchase tickets online at Brown Paper Tickets.